What is Belvedere College Access Programme (BCAP)?

 We would like you to consider partnering with Belvedere within your company’s Corporate Social Responsibility (CSR) programme, by sponsoring one full bursary, which will provide a Belvedere College education (First Year to Sixth Year) to one of our recipient pupils.

-The Belvedere College Development Office, that administers BAP, has charitable status in Ireland.
+The Belvedere College Development Office, that administers BCAP, has charitable status in Ireland.
 Consequently, the net cost of a full bursary to a corporate donor is €39,378 (€6,563 per annum over a six-year period).

 – Ulster Bank